tholonia/tholonia.github.io/_material/material_Molecular_dynamics_study_of_tridymite.md

 title: Molecular dynamics study of tridymite
 ---

 Tridymite is a high-temperature polymorph of silica (SiO<sup>2</sup>).
 It is of interest here as it crystalline form is that of the thologram.
-This is quie similar to quartz (SiO<sup>4</sup>) chemically, and to water, structurally.
+This is quite similar to quartz (SiO<sup>4</sup>) chemically, and to water, structurally.
 In fact, quartz and (very cold) ice has a nearly identical structure.

 <!--more-->